-I have been a musician for 30 years and love to take a hands-on approach to the creation of music.
+I have been a musician for 30 years and love to take a hands-on approach in my work.
 The musical execution in the brand film will come down to two things: the musicality of the song and the arrangement.

-I like the idea of music that has a stripped-back feeling and a suggestive tone, letting the playful lyrics speak for themselves in a similar way to Tim Minchin's 'I Can't Save You'.
+I like the idea of music with a stripped-back feeling and a suggestive tone, letting the playful lyrics speak for themselves in a similar way to Tim Minchin's 'I Can't Save You'.
 This can be elevated with real sound and foley, establishing a sense of place in each of the different scenes.